universvm/obsidian-pandoc-templates/README.md

 ### Can I use this repository for my plugin?

-Yes, please an issue and so that we can add your plugin to a list here.
+Yes, please open an issue and so that we can add your plugin to a list here.